-When configured as Programmable, use the PMNI-CTRL software programmable register to indicate the security attribute for each downstream APB interface.
-Refer to the PMNI_CTRL on page 3-289 register for more information on Secure and Non-secure APB interfaces.
+When configured as programmable, use the PMNI_CTRL software programmable register to indicate the security attribute for each downstream APB interface.
+For more information on Secure and Non-secure APB interfaces, see PMNI_CTRL on page 3-301.

-When configured to Programmable, Always-Secure or Always Non-secure, PMNI is responsible for completing the Secure access permission check.
+When configured as programmable, always Secure or always Non-secure, PMNI is responsible for completing the Secure access permission check.
 If a Non-secure transaction targets a master APB interface that is programmed as either Secure or set to be Secure at build time.
 PMNI does not forward the transaction to the downstream APB slave.
 Instead PMNI provides the following responses with no error indication: